 4. Take Up A Job As A Local Park Ranger

 If you have good people skills and are looking for the best outdoor jobs without a degree, become a park ranger.
-You’ll be able to earn good money, about $15-$20 per hour while spending your day at National Parks and wildlife preservation areas.
+You’ll earn good money, about $15-$20 per hour, while spending your day at National Parks and wildlife preservation areas.

-Your job will involve enforcing the park management rules, and making sure people follow them during their visit to the park.
+Your job will involve enforcing the park management rules and ensuring that people follow them during their visits to the park.

-Similarly, you’ll have to patrol the park throughout the day.
-You’ll have to make sure there isn’t anything unpleasant going on that might damage the park’s integrity.
+Similarly, you’ll have to patrol the park throughout the day to ensure that nothing unpleasant is happening that might damage the park’s integrity.

 Another aspect I love about becoming a park ranger is its flexibility.
 You can decide the shift you want to work and even take it up as a part-time job.